-Canine Brucellosis is a contagious disease that is caused by the bacterial organism known as Brucella canis.
-And while being infected by Brucella canis isn’t going to necessarily “kill” your pet, it can have some very serious consequences to the overall health of your loved one and particularly devastating effects on the reproductive health as well.
+Canine Brucellosis is a contagious disease caused by the bacterial organism known as Brucella canis.
+And while being infected by Brucella canis isn’t going to necessarily “kill” your pet, it can have some dire consequences to the overall health of your loved one and particularly devastating effects on reproductive health.

 In fact…

 Canine Brucellosis infection is one of the leading causes of infertility in dogs and can be responsible for causing miscarriages (aborted fetuses) in infected female dogs.
-As a result, brucellosis bacterium can and often will be referred to as Brucella abortus as well.
+As a result, brucellosis bacterium can and often will be referred to as Brucella abortus.

-We wanted to take a moment and discuss exactly what Canine Brucellosis is and provide our readers with some of the clues that they can look for just in case you think your dog may be a carrier of this bacterium.
+It’s also why we wanted to take a moment and discuss precisely what Canine Brucellosis is and provide our readers with some of the clues that they can look for just in case you think your dog may be a carrier of this bacterium.

 Canine Brucellosis defined:

 Brucellosis canine is an infectious disease that is caused by the bacteria known as Brucella.
-And while there are several different strains of Brucella that exist within the genius, only the Brucella canis (B. canis) is known to specifically target dogs in particular.
+And while several different strains of Brucella exist within the genius, only the Brucella canis (B. canis) is known to target dogs in particular specifically.

 Transmission:

-The Brucellosis bacteria or organism that is transmitted through fluids.
-The most common way for this to occur is through sexual contact (breeding dogs) or through birth.
-That said however, it should also be pointed out that Brucellosis is a “zoonotic disease” as well which means that it has the ability to “jump species”.
+The Brucellosis bacteria or organism is transmitted through fluids.
+The most common way for this to occur is through sexual contact (breeding dogs) or birth.
+However, it should also be pointed out that Brucellosis is a “zoonotic disease” as well, which means that it can “jump species.”

-Despite the fact that Brucellosis canine is primarily a disease that affects dogs, the Brucella bacteria does have the ability to be transmitted from animals to people!
+Or in other words, even though Brucellosis canine is primarily a disease that affects dogs, the Brucella bacteria can be transmitted from animals to people!
 Placing professional dog breeds and those working closely with dogs at an increased risk of contracting this disease.

-Other occupations that may see an increase risk may include any position which works with a lot of different animals or may encounter stray animals that are not always the healthiest.
-Here’s just a few to that we can think of:
+Other occupations that may see an increased risk may include any position that works with many different animals or may encounter stray animals that are only sometimes the healthiest.
+Here are just a few that we can think of:

 In cases like these, the “human infection” will likely cause one or more of the following symptoms to occur: